DavidHarrison/AP-Comp-Gov-Notes/Iran/Economy.md

     B.  In the 1980s, the state
         1.  rationed hard currency
         2.  set prices for consumer goods
-        3.  used state-owned banks to incest in key economic sectors
+        3.  used state-owned banks to invest in key economic sectors
         4.  redistributed the assets of those who had fled the country

 II.
 From 1989 to 2005, a much more liberal economic policy is pursued by